 8. HP G8X92AA LA Prime v2 Graphing Calculator

-If you are tired of typing in lengthy equations with loads of parentheses, then the HP G8X92AA LA Prime Graphing Calculator (version 2) is just for you.
+If you tire of typing in lengthy equations with loads of parentheses, then the HP G8X92AA LA Prime Graphing Calculator (version 2) is just for you.
 With this versatile and effective graphing calculator you have the ability to select in one stroke the equation you need to use again without having to type the whole thing!

 The solver feature that is also included allows you to enter as many equations and variables as you like and watch the calculator solve them for you.
 You can also program the equation you use most often inside the calculator which saves you time.